nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 **Output Data:**

-- M (log ratio of the subject array vs a pseudo-reference, the median of all other arrays) vs. A (average log expression) plot for each array after background correction and normalization
+- `MA_plot` (M (log ratio of the subject array vs a pseudo-reference, the median of all other arrays) vs. A (average log expression) plot for each array after background correction and normalization)

 <br>